- This event has passed.

 Our expert faculty – Sandy Carmellini, Sarah Harvey, Deborah Saliby, and Shari Ser – offer this program as an opportunity to bring more yoga into your life through a unique three-month immersion called Yoga for Healthy Aging.

-Registration for June & July weekends now open!
+Registration for the July weekend is now open!

 THIS PROGRAM IS COMPLETELY UNIQUE!